 - 1. Clear all of the data in RAW.
-Load the phehc_sec.sec file in the sec_data folder. - Note: The data were provided by the Ando group at Princeton University and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering.
+Load the phehc_sec.sec file in the sec_data folder. - Note: This data was provided by Dr. Steve Meisburger and is some of the data used in the paper: Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and

+Chromatography-Coupled Small-Angle X-ray Scattering.
 Steve P. Meisburger, Alexander B. Taylor, Crystal A. Khan, Shengnan Zhang, Paul F. Fitzpatrick, and Nozomi Ando.
 Journal of the American Chemical Society 2016 138 (20), 6506-6516.
 DOI: 10.1021/jacs.6b01563

-- 2. Right click on the phehc sec.sec item in the Series list.
+- 2. Right click on the phehc_sec.sec item in the SEC list.
 Select the "SVD" option. - 3.
 The SVD window will be displayed.
-On the left are controls, on the right are plots of the value of the singular values and the first autocorrelation of the left and right singular vectors.

-- Note: Large singular values indicate significant components.
+On the left are controls, on the right are plots of the value of the singular values and the first autocorrelation of the left and right singular vectors. - Note: Large singular values indicate significant components.
 What matters is the relative magnitude, that is, whether the value is large relative to the mostly flat/unchanging value of high index singular values. - Note: A large autocorrelation indicates that the singular vector is varying smoothly, while a low autocorrelation indicates the vector is very noisy.
 Vectors corresponding to significant components will tend to have autocorrelations near 1 (roughly, >0.6-0.7) and vectors corresponding to insignificant components will tend to have autocorrelations near 0.